-A condominium, homeowners’ association, or co-op can run like a well-oiled machine with all the moving parts complementing each other and contributing to positive community spirit, growth, and robust property values, while assuring a high quality of life for all residents therein.
+A community association, condo, or HOA can run like a well-oiled machine with all the moving parts complementing each other and contributing to positive community spirit, growth, and robust property values, while assuring a high quality of life for all residents therein.
 On the flip side, an association afflicted with apathetic homeowners uninterested in the governing of their own community can see the wheels fall off the moment a crisis arises.
 And then there’s everything else in between.

 In the ideal scenario, everyone would want to get involved in association business, putting the greater good of the community over their own self-interests.
 While this is hardly an ideal world, there are certain behaviors and practices that a board can embrace and encourage in order to maximize participation.
 The more encouraged owners or shareholders are to get involved, the more democratic, fair, and efficient the association will be.